-This article will provide you with a complete, easy to understand break down of all of the commonly prescribed benign prostatic hyperplasia medications.
+This article will provide you with a complete, easy-to-understand breakdown of all commonly prescribed benign prostatic hyperplasia medications.

 Different types of BPH drugs

-The following is a quote from a 2007 Harvard medical panel discussion on the state of prostate medications.
+The following is a quote from a 2007 Harvard medical panel discussion on the state of prostate medicine.

 “One of the most vexing issues for people with BPH is deciding whether to begin treatment for urinary difficulties and other symptoms.
 Studies of the natural history of BPH for up to five years show that, even without treatment, symptoms will not worsen in 16% of men, and they will actually improve in 38% of men.”

-Let’s do the math: in the majority of cases (54%), men will either see no worsening symptoms or see an improvement in their symptoms, without taking prescription prostate medications.
+Let’s do the math: in most cases (54%), men will either see no worsening symptoms or see an improvement in their symptoms without taking prescription prostate medications.

-Finasteride is a 5-alpha-reductase inhibitor, meaning it prevents the enzyme 5-alpha-reductase from converting testosterone into DHT.
-Prostate growth and size is dependent mainly on DHT levels.
+Finasteride is a 5-alpha-reductase inhibitor.
+It prevents the enzyme 5-alpha-reductase from converting testosterone into DHT.
+Prostate growth and size are dependent mainly on DHT levels.